 Carbon fiber supercars are fun, but only a few enthusiasts would consider them for a road trip.
 McLaren made waves when they added a hatchback version of the 570 series, and customers responded with open arms.
 Seeing a need for a more practical model, work began on a true luxury Grand Tourer.
-After years in development, meet the new McLaren GT.
+After years in development, meet the new McLaren GT for sale.

 Starting with a clean sheet, their goals were to improve comfort and offer world-class cargo space.
 A new chassis was based on the MonoCell II.
 Adapting it for travel required a new roofline and structure to support the hatch.
 MonoCell II-T sets it apart from all other models.
 To make sure it offers a plush interior, the GT borrows the same high-quality materials found in the upcoming Speedtail.